Pallavi-Shtgr/Blockchain/README.md

 ### 3. Import Account

-- If you're using Ganache, import your account into MetaMask by using the private key provided by Ganache.
+- If you're using Ganache, import your account into MetaMask by using the private key provided by Ganache. import your account into MetaMask by using the private key provided by Ganache.